encryptogroup/ABY/README.md

 * `/bin/`    - Executables.
 * `/src/`    - Source code.
  * `src/abycore/` - Source of the internal ABY functions.
  * `src/examples/` - Example applications.
 Each application has a `/common` directory that holds the functionality (circuit).
 The idea is to re-use this circuit even outside of the application.
-The application's root directory contains a `.cpp` file with  main method that runs the circuit and is used to verify correctness.
+The application's root directory contains a `.cpp` file with a main method that runs the circuit and is used to verify correctness.
  * `src/test/` - Currently one application to test internal ABY functions as well as example applications and print debug information.

 #### Building the ABY Framework